-Women and Equal Nationality Rights - Ms Neetu Pokharel, Alliance on Social Dialogue, Nepal
+Gender and Equal Nationality Rights - Ms Neetu Pokharel, Alliance for Social Dialogue

 Ms Neetu Pokharel is a human rights professional and activist working with the Alliance for Social Dialogue (ASD), Nepal.
 Neetu supports the work of national and community organizations to promote access to justice and legal empowerment, with a focus on women, Dalit and other marginalized groups.
 Legal Identity and legal empowerment is one of the core areas that Neetu has engaged with in Nepal.
 She works to strengthen the capacity of community paralegals and legal aid organizations who assist community members to access citizenship and other legal identity documents.
 She has contributed to research on legal identity in Nepal and has also been engaged in policy advocacy, campaigns and research related to statelessness in Nepal.
 Neetu holds her Masters in Conflict, Peace and Development Studies (CPDS) from University of Ruhuna, Sri Lanka and Tribhuwan University (TU), Nepal.

-Civil Registration and Vital Statistics (CRVS) - Ms Clara Siagian, Puskapa, University of Indonesia
+Civil Registration and Vital Statistics (CRVS) - Ms Clara Siagian, Puskapa (Center on Child Protection and Wellbeing), University of Indonesia

 Ms Clara Siagian is known as a leader on engaging with decision makers and civil society actors to increase awareness as to the importance of civil registration and vital statistics as a human rights and development issue.
 Ms. Siagian is currently working as a Senior Researcher with Center on Child Protection and Wellbeing, Universitas Indonesia and as a local research lead for the Australian National University, both on the area of children and inclusion policy.
 Previously with the Center on Child Protection and Wellbeing, she worked on developing the national strategies for CRVS alongside the Ministry of National Planning and a research-based CRVS programs in several areas in Indonesia, partnering with KOMPAK and The Asia Foundation.

-Ms Maalini Ramalo is the Senior Manager for Social Protection of Development of Human Resources in Rural Area (DHRRA) Malaysia.
-DHRRA is currently working to establish a more accurate figure as to stateless populations in West Malaysia.
+Ms Maalini Ramalo is the Senior Manager for Social Protection at Development of Human Resources in Rural Area Malaysia (DHRRA Malaysia) .
+DHRRA Malaysia is currently working to establish a more accurate figure as to stateless populations in West Malaysia.
 The mapping project has involved a legal assistance component that aims to ensure that stateless persons and persons of undetermined nationality either acquire or are confirmed as citizens of Malaysia through paralegal assistance.
-DHRRA also advocates to the Malaysian Government regarding prevention strategies, such as improving decision makers’ understanding of domestic law with respect to the acquisition of nationality.
-DHRRA has also filed several cases in Malaysian courts with respect to statelessness.
-For DHRRA, litigation presents a dual opportunity to increase public awareness to statelessness in the community and to build jurisprudence on statelessness.
+DHRRA Malaysia also advocates to the Malaysian Government regarding prevention strategies, such as improving decision makers’ understanding of domestic law with respect to the acquisition of nationality.
+DHRRA Malaysia has also filed several cases in Malaysian courts with respect to statelessness.
+For DHRRA Malaysia, litigation presents a dual opportunity to increase public awareness to statelessness in the community and to build jurisprudence on statelessness.

-Detention - Ms Vivienne Chew, International Detention Coalition, Asia and the Pacific
+Detention - Ms Vivienne Chew, International Detention Coalition

 Ms Vivienne Chew is the Asia Pacific Regional Coordinator for the International Detention Coalition (IDC), based in Kuala Lumpur, Malaysia.
 She has spent more than a decade working with refugees and asylum seekers, predominantly in countries of first asylum.
 Currently she is also the Chair of the Asia Pacific Refugee Rights Network’s (APRRN) Immigration Detention Working Group.
 She successfully established and managed legal aid programs for urban refugees and asylum seekers in Thailand and Tanzania.
 Vivienne has a Law degree from the University of Cardiff, Wales, and a Masters in International Human Rights from the Josef Korbel School of International Studies, University of Denver.
 She is a qualified lawyer in England and Wales, where she worked as a corporate finance lawyer before practicing refugee law.

-Evidence-based Advocacy - Professor (Mr) Chowdhury Abrar, Refugee and Migratory Movements Research Unit (RMMRU), University of Dhaka, Bangladesh
+Evidence-based Advocacy - Professor (Mr) Chowdhury Abrar, Refugee and Migratory Movements Research Unit (RMMRU), University of Dhaka

 Professor Abrar is the Executive Director at the Refugee and Migratory Movements Research Unit (RMMRU) and Professor of International Relations at the University of Dhaka, Bangladesh.
 For more than a decade he has conducted research and engaged in advocacy and public interest litigation on behalf of Rohingya communities and the camp-dwelling Urdu speaking community in Bangladesh.